mindsmiths/docs/docs/Basic Agents: Tutorials/Nola Brzina Tutorial/personality-switch.md

 end
 ```

-Clear everything with **forge reset** and start the system again with **FORGE RUN**.
+Clear everything with **forge reset** and start the system again with **forge run**.
 Try switching between personalities, and have fun with your new diverse conversational partners!